-Running alongside the HEPCA Mooring Project, we have initiated training programs for more than 800 boat skippers and hundreds of additional boat crews throughout the Red Sea region.
-Such workshops increase safety awareness, which has a direct impact on decreasing the accident ratio within the Red Sea.
-The main advantages of the different workshops conducted within the activity has an everlasting effect.
-This ongoing educational project teaches the preservation of the coral reefs and marine life through the correct use of mooring buoys.
-In fact, one of the leading causes of mooring damage is improper use of the moorings, including for example, physical damage by ramming and the tying of too many boats onto a single mooring.
+Ongoing Education Programs for Captains and Crews, coincides with the HEPCA Mooring Project, has trained more than 800 boat captains and hundreds of boat crews throughout the region and continues to do so currently.
+These workshops add safety awareness, which has a direct impact on decreasing the accident ratio in the Red Sea.
+The ongoing educational project demonstrates the preservation of the coral reefs and marine life through the correct use of mooring buoys.
+One of the leading causes of mooring damage is improper use, such as ramming into and tying too many boats onto a single mooring.

-- To train the boat captains on the standardised procedures for using the mooring system.
+- To train on standardized protocol of the mooring system.

-Furthermore, we would like to introduce the rank and file workers category to language courses to improve their ability to communicate with their guests.
+Furthermore, HEPCA intends to introduce the rank and file workers category to language courses to improve their ability to communicate with their guests